Four steps to password freedom

 Congratulations!
-You are ready to transition one or more portions of your organization to a password-less deployment.
-You have validated the targeted work-persona is ready to go where the user no longer needs to know or use their password.
-You are just few steps away from declaring success.
+You are ready to transition one or more portions of your organization to a passwordless deployment.
+You have validated that the targeted work persona is ready to go where the user no longer needs to know or use their password.
+You are just a few steps away from declaring success.

 Awareness and user education

-In this last step, you are going to include the remaining users that fit the targeted work persona to the wonderful world of password-less.
+In this last step, you are going to include the remaining users that fit the targeted work persona to the wonderful world of password freedom.
 Before you do this, you want to invest in an awareness campaign.

-An awareness campaign is introduces the users to the new way of authenticating to their device, such as using Windows Hello for Business.
+An awareness campaign introduces the users to the new way of authenticating to their device, such as using Windows Hello for Business.
 The idea of the campaign is to positively promote the change to the users in advance.
 Explain the value and why your company is changing.
 The campaign should provide dates and encourage questions and feedback.
-This campaign can coincide user education, where you can show the users the changes and, if your environment allows, enable the users to try the experience out.
+This campaign can coincide with user education, where you can show the users the changes and, if your environment allows, enable the users to try out the experience.

 Including remaining users that fit the work persona

 You have implemented the awareness campaign for the targeted users.
-These users are informed and ready to transition to password-less.
+These users are informed and ready to transition to being passwordless.
 Add the remaining users that match the targeted work persona to your deployment.

-Validate all users of the work personas do not need passwords.
+Validate that none of the users of the work personas needs passwords

-You have successfully transitioned all users for the targeted work persona to password-less.
-Monitor the users within the work persona to ensure they do not encounter any issues while working in a password-less environment.
+You have successfully transitioned all users for the targeted work persona to being passwordless.
+Monitor the users within the work persona to ensure they do not encounter any issues while working in a passwordless environment.